 Priority # 1.
 Lecturer Animal and Veterinary Science (critical teaching need)

 Priority # 2.
-Assistant Professor of Agroecosystem Sustainability (critical stakeholder need)
+Assistant Professor of Agroecosystem Sustainability (critical for short-term and longer-term academic and research program success of the SAG program and for stakeholder needs)

 Priority # 3.
 Assistant Professor of Animal and Veterinary Sciences (critical for success of current pre-tenured faculty, critical stakeholder need, and vital for long-term sustainability of program)